illumos/ipd/ipd/0018/README.md

 ## Commits

-The commits which are propsed for the three phases are as follows.
+The commits which are proposed for the three phases are as follows.
 Each change will also be updated as per current gate standards including removal of lint targets and cleanups to whitespace etc.

 > NB: Commits without an OS-xxxx ID are from OmniOS rather than Joyent SmartOS

 1. Pre-requisites

+  > Each of these will be reviewed and integrated separately.

 * OS-3894 want librename
 * OS-3886 Implement id\_space as a library